feroxide/feroxide/CONTRIBUTING.md

-Element number thirteen IS called aluminium.

-ALWAYS run `cargo test` before pushing to master (please)
+Thanks for wanting to contribute!
+This list states a few rules which we think are important to keep in mind when adding/editing code.

+Before pushing / merging to master:
+- ALWAYS run tests (Travis)
+- ALWAYS rebuild rust-docs (``./generate_docs.sh`)

-Every particle HAS TO implement the `Properties` trait.
+Every particle type HAS TO implement the `Properties` trait.
-Every element HAS TO implement the `Element` trait.
+Every element type HAS TO implement the `Element` trait.
-Every struct and enum HAS TO derive the `Debug` trait.

 Types MUST NOT be explicitly stated unless necessary.

-`return` IS NOT necessary, but IS allowed.

-Files SHOULD stay under the ninety-character horizontal limit.
+Files SHOULD stay under the ninety (90) character horizontal limit.

+Try to keep your code-style as close to the existing code as possible.

+Element number eleven (11) is called aluminium.